chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 enableSplunkWebSSL = true
 ```

+#### Synchronize system clocks across the distributed search environment <a name="clocks"></a>

+Synchronize the system clocks on all machines, virtual or physical, that are running Splunk Enterprise distributed search instances.
+Specifically, this means your search heads and search peers.
+In the case of search head pooling or mounted bundles, this also includes the shared storage hardware.
+Otherwise, various issues can arise, such as bundle replication failures, search failures, or premature expiration of search artifacts.

+The synchronization method that you use depends on your specific set of machines.
+For most environments, Network Time Protocol (NTP) is the best approach.

 __You are now ready to customize this instance of Splunk Enterprise for a specific function__

 The following sections outline how to configure instances of Splunk Enterprise to perform specific functions (search head, indexer, etc.) in a distributed and/or clustered Splunk solution.